 Catha edulis or Khat (also Qat, Jaad, Chat or Miraa), as it is more commonly known, is a shrub grown in many African countries.
 It is regularly imported to Australia by migrants who have come from African countries such as Somalia.
 The shrub’s leaf is generally chewed, or sometimes drunk as a tea, for its stimulant effect.
 There are some concerns about the social, health and economic impacts of the use of the drug, khat, in Australia.
 The enforcement of regulations related to khat has recently caused some community disquiet.
-In Australia the use, regulation and enforcement of laws related to khat have not yet been researched and examined.

 We thank you for your participation and interest in this research.

-Dr Heather Douglas
+Professor Heather Douglas

 tel: 07 3365 6605.